what size are foundry flats?

 what color grout should I use?

-at clé we suggest 4 grout shades in sanded grout filler for natural gray, brown, red, and charcoal. by simply interchanging any of these grout shades with any of the foundry flat colors you can produce a myriad of surfaces.
+At clé, we suggest using Mapei Flexcolor CQ, which is intended for unglazed tiles, in the shades "timberwolf", "bamboo", "brick red" and "charcoal". by simply interchanging any of these grout shades with any of the foundry flat colors- you can produce a myriad of color combinations and surfaces.

 how do I clean foundry flats?